bkarasu95/mern-stack-starter-kit/readme.md

-# Web App Starter Kit
+# MERN Stack Web App Starter Kit

 This is starter kit for developing web apps fastly.
 I also added some examples for showing how to system works.
 More detailed documentation explained in docs folder.